awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 # Importing using Oracle Data Pump<a name="Oracle.Procedural.Importing.DataPump"></a>

-Oracle Data Pump is a long\-term replacement for the Oracle Export/Import utilities\.
-Oracle Data Pump is the preferred way to move large amounts of data from an Oracle installation to an Amazon RDS DB instance\.
+Oracle Data Pump is a utility that allows you to export Oracle data to a dump file and import it into another Oracle database\.
+It is a long\-term replacement for the Oracle Export/Import utilities\.
+Oracle Data Pump is the recommended way to move large amounts of data from an Oracle database to an Amazon RDS DB instance\.

-The examples in this section show one way to import data into an Oracle database\.
-However, Oracle Data Pump permits many ways to import data\.
-To learn more about Oracle Data Pump, see the [Oracle Database documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump.html#GUID-501A9908-BCC5-434C-8853-9A6096766B5A)\.
+The examples in this section show one way to import data into an Oracle database, but Oracle Data Pump supports other techniques\.
+For more information, see the [Oracle Database documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump.html#GUID-501A9908-BCC5-434C-8853-9A6096766B5A)\.

 The examples in this section use the `DBMS_DATAPUMP` package\.
 You can accomplish the same tasks using the Oracle Data Pump command line utilities `impdp` and `expdp`\.
 You can install these utilities on a remote host as part of an Oracle Client installation, including Oracle Instant Client\.
 For more information, see [How do I use Oracle Instant Client to run Data Pump Import or Export for my Amazon RDS for Oracle DB instance?](https://aws.amazon.com/premiumsupport/knowledge-center/rds-oracle-instant-client-datapump/)